 Types of publisher and publishing services

 There are multiple types of publisher which differ in their approaches and operating models but offer broadly similar services.
-This article details the types of publisher (or presses), the services you should expect and some of the charges you might encounter.
+This article details the types of publisher, the services you should expect and some of the charges you might encounter.